aitianma/WMN-CDA/README.md

 ## 📄 Publications

-This work has been published in the **IEEE/ACM Transactions on Networking**, 2023.
+This work has been published in the **ACM Symposium on Applied Computing**, 2025.
 For more details, see:

 - Aitian Ma, Mo Sha
   *WMN-CDA:Contrastive Domain Adaptation for Wireless Mesh Network Configuration*,